SPARC-FAIR-Codeathon/2025-team-F/README.md

     <td><a href="tutorials/tutorial_1_setting_up.ipynb">
     Tutorial 1:
     </a></td>
-    <td> <b>Getting started</b> - In this tutorial we ...
-    Absolute basics for no code new to osparc
-    Show how data augmentation improves performance & generalization of the resulting AI.
+    <td> <b>Getting started</b> - In this tutorial we show the basic set up process to create your first workflow in o<sup>2</sup>S<sup>2</sup>PARC using SPARCats and demonstrate how data augmentation improves performance & generalization of the resulting AI.
     </td>
   </tr>
   <tr>
     <td><a href="tutorials/tutorial_2_training_with_existing_data.ipynb">
     Tutorial 2:
     </a></td>
-    <td> <b>Generating analytics</b> - In this tutorial we ...
+    <td> <b>Generating analytics</b> - In this tutorial we use the SPARCats search service to collect
     Augment published data, train AI, evaluate.
     </td>
   </tr>